 Highlights: If you’re looking for an incredible backcountry adventure that isn’t too strenuous, look no further!
 During this five-day trip you’ll experience some of Yosemite’s pristine wilderness locations.
 Camp at the base of Mount Hoffman (10,850′) along the shore of May Lake.
 Swim, relax, or opt for a four-mile roundtrip hike to the summit of Mount Hoffman.
 Trek through high alpine meadows as you make your way to Polly Dome Lake—a hidden location surrounded partially by granite.
 Camp at Glen Aulin, nestled at the mouth of the Grand Canyon of the Tuolumne River.
 Amazing sunsets are a specialty along this route!
 This trip is perfect for a family backpacking adventure, or those wanting something less strenuous.

-Meet your guide in front of the Tuolumne Meadows Store at 3:00 PM.
+Meet your guide in front of the Tuolumne Meadows Store at 4 pm.
 Get acquainted with the group and with gear.
 If time allows before dinner, explore some of Tuolumne’s hidden gems.
 Grab dinner at the Tuolumne Grill before settling in for the night at the Tuolumne Meadows Backpacker’s Camp.
 (Note: food in the front-country is not included.)
+Today’s Mileage: 0 mi / +1,100′, -0′

-Hike out 6 miles along the meandering Tuolumne River to Tuolumne Meadows.
-Typically we arrive back in Tuolumne Meadows between 11am-1pm; perfect time for a burger from the Tuolumne Grill!
+Hike out 4.5 miles along the meandering Tuolumne River to Tuolumne Meadows.
+Typically we arrive back in Tuolumne Meadows between 11 am and 1 pm; perfect time for a burger from the Tuolumne Grill!
+Today’s Mileage: 4.5 mi / +700′, -0

 Other: This is a great route for the inexperienced hikers and families.
-Two campsites are on a lake with swimming and fishing possibilities.
+The first campsite is on a lake with swimming and fishing possibilities.
 The other campsite is along the Tuolumne River with a great swimming hole below an awesome cascade.
-There are toilets and running drinking water in two of the three campsites.
+Pending seasonal openings/closures, there are toilets and running drinking water in both campsites.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.